thtieig/remote_rsync_backup_restore/README.md

 # Remote Rsync Backup and Restore Scripts

 This repository provides two simple yet powerful Bash scripts for handling remote Linux server backups and restorations using `rsync` over SSH.
+There are two folders:
+- `backup`: where you can find all the backup scripts/configs
+- `restore`: where you can find, of course, the scripts/configs related to the restore

 ---